Big City Life (album)

 Big City Life (styled in sentence case) is the second studio album by Norwegian electronic music duo Smerz, consisting of Henriette Motzfeldt and Catharina Stoltenberg.
 It was released on 23 May 2025 through Escho.
-The album was preceded by the singles "A Thousand Lies" and "You Got Time and I Got Money," which showcase the duo's blend of art pop, alternative R&B, and electronic sounds.
+The album was preceded by the singles "A Thousand Lies" and "You Got Time and I Got Money".

 Background and release

 Big City Life was recorded between 2023 and 2024 in studios across Copenhagen, Oslo, and London, reflecting the duo's experiences in urban environments and their evolving sound.
 Building on their 2021 debut album Believer, Smerz explored themes of apathy, loneliness, love, and freedom, drawing inspiration from Copenhagen's experimental music scene and their collaborations with artists like Erika de Casier and NewJeans.
 The album was written, performed, and produced by Motzfeldt and Stoltenberg, with mixing by Smerz and Emil Thomsen and mastering by Emil Thomsen.

 Announced in March 2025, the album was promoted with the release of "A Thousand Lies" in February 2025 and "You Got Time and I Got Money" in March 2025, the latter accompanied by a music video directed by Benjamin Barron and Bror August Vestbø.
 Smerz performed at venues like Copenhagen's Vega to support the album's launch, emphasizing its narrative of urban life and personal reflection.

 A remix album, titled Big City Life Edits, was released on November 5, 2025.
 The album features collaborations with Yrdloop, Astrid Sonne, New York, Haloplus+, Molina, Erika de Casier, Fine, They Are Gutting a Body of Water, Mike, Zack Sekoff, Elias Rønnenfelt, Fousheé, ML Buch, Clarissa Connelly, Cezinando, Toxe, VVTZJ, and Clairo.